Gonzales-native goes for title in the MotoAmerica Superbike SpeedFest - KION546

 Gonzales-native goes for title in the MotoAmerica Superbike SpeedFest

 LAGUNA SECA, Calif.
-(KION) Racing with number 14, Gonzales-native Frankie Garcia is hoping for a podium finish at this year's MotoAMerica Superbike SpeedFest.
-On Sunday, Garcia is competing in the Roland Sands Super Hooligans Race and Mission King of Baggers motorcycle race.
+(KION) Racing with number 14, Gonzales-native Frankie Garcia hoped for a podium finish at this year's MotoAMerica Superbike SpeedFest.
+On Sunday, Garcia had back-to-back races finishing in fourth on the Roland Sands Super Hooligans race and seventh Mission King of Baggers race.

+"You know, I keep getting hired to ride motorcycles.
+So apparently there's some left in the tank there," Garcia said.
+"I mean, I couldn't I can never imagine this at thirty years old, you know, riding a factory-supported bike here at my home track.
+And it just I'm so grateful."

-Garcia, 30, has been racing since he was four years old.
-He went pro at 16, and went from attending Fairview Middle School in Gonzales to being homeschooled.
+Garcia, has been riding since his dad got him a motorcycle on his first birthday.
+He went pro at the age of 16, and went from attending Fairview Middle School in Gonzales to being homeschooled to travel the world and compete.
 Nearly 15 years later, Gracia juggles motorcycle racing with his full-time job.

+"This isn't paying all the bills.
+I got a good career in the power plant industry.
+And, you know, I'm spinning wrenches all week long," Garcia said.
+"I love it, you know.
+But on the weekends, we put the hard hat away and grab the helmet and come out here and have some fun."

 Comments